kevinhartman/kafka-to-eventhub/README.md

 This purpose of this project is to mirror data from a Kafka instance into Azure EventHub in real time.
 It consists of an Apache Spark streaming application which allows it to scale out to match the parallelism (# of partitions) of the source Kafka topic(s).

 # Deployment
 To use this tool, build it and deploy to a Spark cluster.
 It should work out of the box with minimal configuration.
-The following section lists the available parameters and their functions (specified to the tool as program arguments).
+The following section lists the available parameters and their functions (passed as program arguments).

 ## Parameters
 | Parameter | Description |